Dissolution of the Soviet Union

-The Soviet Union was formally dissolved as a sovereign state and subject of international law on 26 December 1991 by Declaration No. 142-N of the Soviet of the Republics of the Supreme Soviet of the Soviet Union.
-It also brought an end to the Soviet Union's federal government and CPSU general secretary Mikhail Gorbachev's effort to reform the Soviet political and economic system in an attempt to stop a period of political stalemate and economic backslide.
+The Soviet Union was formally dissolved and ceased to exist as a sovereign state and subject of international law on December 26, 1991.
+It also brought an end to the Soviet Union's federal government and to Soviet leader Mikhail Gorbachev's efforts to reform the Soviet political and economic system in an attempt to stop a period of political and economic stagnation.

-The Soviet Union had experienced internal stagnation and ethnic separatism.
-Although highly centralized until its final years, the country was made up of 15 top-level republics that served as the homelands for different ethnicities.
-By late 1991, amid a catastrophic political crisis, with several republics already departing the Union and Gorbachev continuing the waning of centralized power, the leaders of three of its founding members, the Russian, Belorussian, and Ukrainian SSRs, declared that the Soviet Union no longer existed.
-Eight more republics joined their declaration shortly thereafter.
-Gorbachev resigned on 25 December 1991 and what was left of the Soviet parliament voted to dissolve the union the following day.
+The collapse of the Soviet Union in 1991 resulted from several factors: chronic economic stagnation, the unsustainable financial burden of the arms race with the United States and foreign conflicts, intense ethnic nationalism and separatism within its union republics, and the destabilizing effects of Gorbachev's reforms (particularly glasnost and perestroika).

-The process began with growing unrest in the country's various constituent national republics developing into an incessant political and legislative conflict between them and the central government.
-Estonia was the first Soviet republic to declare state sovereignty inside the Union on 16 November 1988.
-Lithuania was the first republic to declare full independence restored from the Soviet Union by the Act of 11 March 1990 with its Baltic neighbors and the Southern Caucasus republic of Georgia joining it over the next two months.
+The process began with growing unrest in the country's union republics developing into an incessant political and legislative conflict between them and the central government.
+Until its final years, the Soviet Union was made up of 15 union republics that served as the homelands of different ethnic groups.
+Estonia was the first union republic to declare state sovereignty on 16 November 1988.
+Lithuania was the first republic to declare independence, in March 1990.